RW-INC/ED-FSSgame/README.md

 Section 2: Running the Code
-There are now 2 options for how to precede and the choice is yours to make.
+\nThere are now 2 options for how to precede and the choice is yours to make.

 Option 1: